ST. CLAIR SQUARE

 By this time, Famous-Barr had been enlarged to 247,000 square feet.
 The fully-realized, ST. CLAIR SQUARE now spanned approximately 1,064,000 leasable square feet and housed 130 stores and services.

 A commercial competitor -albeit a distant one- had been in business for a short time.
-ALTON SQUARE MALL {25 miles northwest, in Alton, Illinois} was officially dedicated in 1978.
+ALTON SQUARE MALL {25 miles northwest, in the City of Alton, Illinois} was officially dedicated in 1978.

 Anchor rebrandings at ST. CLAIR SQUARE got underway in 1985, when Stix, Baer & Fuller was rebranded by Dillard's.
 An 8 million dollar face lift updated the mall's interior spaces and added the 8-bay Square Meal Food Court.
 This food facility was installed in existing space on the Upper Level and was dedicated on October 4, 1993.